 Last year, after the Earthquake in Haiti, I wrote a post, Defining an Earthquake, sharing how I approached the reality of that Earthquake disaster with my children.
 Following the devastation in Japan this week, I referred to the post to find more resources and realized it was time for an update.
 Here are some fantastic resources to help you explain Earthquakes, Tsunamis, and natural disasters to children.

-- Tech Savvy Mama shares details specific to Japan as she breaks into the core of the details.
-She highlights Earthquake and Tsunami resources, offers explanations for adults and children, shares games and discussion questions for parents to help break into talking about the difficult, and scary, topic.
+- Tech Savvy Mama shares detail specific to Japan as she breaks into the core of the details.
+She highlights Earthquake and Tsunami resources, offers explanations for adults and children, shares games and discussion questions for parents to help break into talking about the difficult and scary topic.

 - Last year, The Children’s Hospital of Aurora, CO, released an excellent article of talking tips for parents regarding the Earthquake in Haiti for children ages 5-10 and tweens and teens.

-- Grace of Formerly Gracie shares tips for talking to young children about disaster.
+- Grace of Formerly Gracie shares tips for talking to young children about a disaster.